awsdocs/aws-chatbot-admin-guide/doc_source/setting-up.md

 ## Setting Up Chat Clients for AWS Chatbot<a name="Setup_intro"></a>

+You use the AWS Chatbot console to configure Amazon Chime and Slack clients to receive notifications from Amazon Simple Notification Service \(Amazon SNS\) topics\.

 **Note**
-Don't enable the **Enable raw message delivery** feature for any Amazon SNS topic subscription that you want to use for AWS Chatbot\.
+When you configure your clients, don't enable the **Enable raw message delivery** feature for any Amazon SNS topic subscription that you want to use for AWS Chatbot\.

-You use the AWS Chatbot console to configure Amazon Chime and Slack clients to receive notifications from Amazon Simple Notification Service \(Amazon SNS\) topics\.

 AWS Chatbot requires an AWS Identity and Access Management \(IAM\) role with Amazon CloudWatch read permissions and a trust policy that allows AWS Chatbot to use those permissions on your behalf\.
 When you configure AWS Chatbot, you can use a provided IAM role, with built\-in permissions and a policy template, to display CloudWatch charts in AWS Chatbot notifications\.

 You can also use an existing IAM role that you can configure for use with AWS Chatbot\.
 For more information, see [Configuring the AWS Chatbot IAM Role](getting-started.md#AWS::Chatbot::Role)\.
-For simplicity, particularly in testing your setup, we recommend using the provided IAM role\.
+For simplicity, particularly in testing your setup, we recommend using the provided IAM role that you can configure in AWS Chatbot\.

 ### Setting Up AWS Chatbot with Slack<a name="Setting_up_Slack"></a>